 A Beginners Guide to the English Premier League

 So, that’s the history lesson out of the way, now let’s get into how the league is structured.
-There are 20 teams and each of them plays each other twice- home and away, so each team plays a total of 38 games.
+There are 20 teams and each of them plays each other twice—home and away.
+So each team plays a total of 38 games.
 The season starts in August and runs until May.
-Games are usually played across the weekend, with a game sometimes taking place on Friday night, most of the games however, kick off on a Saturday afternoon at the traditional time of 3pm.
-A couple of games are played on Sunday, usually kicking off at 2 and 4pm respectively, and finally a Monday night game at 8pm rounds off the weeks fixtures.
-Sometimes there are midweek fixtures kicking at either 7:45pm or 8pm, but these are infrequent.
-Teams earn 3 points for each win, and 1 point for a draw (tie) and nothing for a defeat.
-There are no playoffs, no equivalent to the Super Bowl, it’s basically a first past the post system.
+Games are usually played across the weekend, with a game sometimes taking place on Friday night.
+Most of the games, however, kick off on a Saturday afternoon at the traditional time of 3 PM.
+A couple of games are played on Sunday, usually kicking off at 2 and 4 PM respectively.
+There is finally a Monday night game at 8 PM to round off the weeks fixtures.
+Sometimes there are midweek fixtures kicking at either 7:45 PM or 8 PM, but these are infrequent.
+Teams earn three points for each win, one point for a draw (tie) and nothing for a defeat.
+There are no playoffs or equivalent to the Super Bowl, it’s basically a first past the post system.
 Once a team has accumulated enough points so that they cannot be caught by their rivals, then they are the champions.
-Sometimes, teams have to wait until the final day to clinch the championship, as Manchester City did in the 2011/2012 season, on other occasions such as last season, 2017/2018, the same team, Manchester City steamrolled their way to the title, wrapping it up in April.
+Sometimes, teams have to wait until the final day to clinch the championship, as Manchester City did in the 2011/2012 season.
+On other occasions, such as the 2017/2018 season, Manchester City steamrolled their way to the title, wrapping it up in April.
 If two teams happen to be on the same number of points, then they are separated firstly by Goal Difference.
 This is calculated by tracking how many goals a team has scored and conceded, and then either adding or subtracting the difference.
 So, for example if a team scores 80 and concedes 30, then the Goal Difference is +50.
 Likewise, if a team scores just 30 and concedes 80, then the difference is -50.
 If that isn’t enough, then the teams are separated according to Goals Scored, if that fails then its Head to Head record, and on the very rare occasion that isn’t enough, then it comes down to a one off playoff match, but this has yet to happen in the Premier League.

 Moreover, if the title race is wrapped up early, then there are other battles to look out.
 The top 4 teams in the Premier League gain qualification to the following seasons edition of the UEFA Champions League, Europe’s premier club qualification.
 The top 3 teams qualify for the group stage of the Champions League automatically, whilst the 4th place teams must play a two legged knockout tie in order to enter the group stage.
 The teams that finishes 5th gain automatic entry into the UEFA Europa League, while the teams that finish 6th and 7th can also qualify, but this is dependent on whoever wins the two cup competitions as each respective winner is guaranteed an automatic place in the Europa League.
 The scramble to qualify for European competition can be fierce and intriguing, as qualification means extra revenue for a club.
 Moreover, there is the glorious opportunity for a club to pits its wits against giants such as Real Madrid, Juventus, Bayern Munich, PSG and Barcelona.
 However, for most fans both partisan and neutral, there is perhaps, a more important battle that rarely fails to disappoint...